lin2772/compsci590s21.github.io/_posts/2020-03-08-secure-two-party-computation.md

 # Introduction

+We will be summarizing "Secure Two-party Computation in Sublinear Time" by Gordon et. al, found here: https://cs.gmu.edu/~gordon/ccs12.pdf.

 Current two-party computation models are based around building boolean or arithmetic circuits to access information.
 This can be seen with GMW, Yao's etc. However, any operation computed in this fashion must have at least a linear time.
 For example, if a user only accesses certain elements while executing a binary search, an adversary could gain information based on the user's access patterns.

 At the same time, modern day technologies require both the ability to work with large databases and the ability to prevent data leakage.
 A linear runtime is simply too slow in several use cases.
 The paper thus identifies two criterion of a new protocol.